helm

 RabbitMQ

-1. Automatically: Enable the flag below in your values.yaml to automatically create a Kubernetes Job that applies the default RabbitMQ definitions to your external RabbitMQ instance:
+1. Automatically: Enable the bootstrap job in your values.yaml to automatically apply the RabbitMQ definitions to your external instance:

 global: